 According to Canadian-born serial entrepreneur, journalist and software engineer, Michael Peres, optimizing your audience at the start is the key to achieving a high lead conversion percentage.

-“It’s not really important if you have a loud microphone, it’s more important how many you can get to listen,” said Peres, the founder as CEO of five thriving companies, including Hecto Fox and Hexa Web, web development and hosting .
+“It’s not really important if you have a loud microphone, it’s more important how many you can get to listen,” said Peres, the founder of five companies, including Hexa Cloud Services, Hexa Tiger, and Peres Daily News .
 “Like many things, marketing is quality over quantity, and it’s important to remember that people have a limited attention span and we are careful where we allocate those resources.
 We are not entitled to people’s attention, we have to earn it.”

 Leverage on social media and grow a digital presence